-This course is a study of limits and defining the derivative using limits; differentiation of basic and transcendental functions; applications of derivatives to curve sketching, extrema, and related rates.
-It also includes the study of integrations and applications of integrations to solve basic geometrical applications.
+This course is a study of the fundamental concepts of limits, derivatives, integrals with applications including continuity, related rates, curve sketching, optimization, and area between curves.
 Prerequisites: MATH 1513 and MATH 1613 or MATH 1715 (C or better).

 MATH 2013 Structures of Mathematics (3-0-3)